nidkil/setting-up-an-open-source-repo/README.md

 4. Commit your changes: `npm run commit`
 5. Push the branch: `git push origin my-new-feature`
 6. Submit a pull request :-)

+## Brag about it

+Do you find this package useful?
+Then please brag about it to the world by Twitter, email, blog, Discord, Slack, forums, etc. etc. Thx!

 # Author